Contact Hypothesis (Allport): Definition and Examples

 Prejudice and stereotypes concern biased views regarding others, but discrimination consists of targeted action against individuals or groups based on race, religion, gender or other identifying features.
 Discrimination takes many forms, from pay gaps and glass ceilings to unfair housing policies.

-In recent years, more and more new legislation and regulations have been introduced, designed to tackle discrimination in, for example, the workplace.
+In recent years, more and more new legislation and regulations have been introduced, designed to tackle discrimination and prejudice reduction in, for example, the workplace.
 It is not however possible to eliminate discrimination through legislation.
 Discrimination is a complex issue relating to the justice, education and political systems in a society.

 Conditions for intergroup contact to reduce prejudice